-Sneaking a few raw beechnuts is fine, but for the most part they need to be cooked before eating them.
+Sneaking a few raw beechnuts is fine, but for the most part, they need to be cooked before eating them.
 Raw they contain the toxin saponin glycoside, which can cause gastric issues if you eat a large quantity of raw beechnuts.
-Some native american tribes have long eaten them raw without ill effect, so their toxicity level is a bit subjective by individual.
-Roasting improves their flavor, and destroys the toxin at the same time.
+Some Native American tribes have long eaten them raw without ill effect, so their toxicity level is a bit subjective by the individual.
+Roasting improves their flavor and destroys the toxin at the same time.

 To identify a beech tree, look for a tree with smooth grey bark.
 Follow the trunk up to find ovate leaves with points along the sides, about 2 to 6 inches long.
 The leaves are shiny green in the summer, and turn copper colored in the fall.
 They have distinct pairs of veins coming off a central vein, each ending in a tiny point at the leaf edge.

 The bark sometimes has scales or fissures because of beech scale disease, and diseased trees will produce substantially fewer nuts.
 Beech scale disease will also cause the tree to produce nuts with empty seed shells.
 You’ll pull off the velcro outer casing, and then remove the inner shell with your finger nails, only to find that the seed is empty.